preettrank53/DistributedCache/README.md

 - **Smart Distribution**: Uses consistent hashing to decide which server stores which data
 - **Backup Storage**: All data is saved in a database as a backup
 - **Live Dashboard**: See what's happening in real-time with a web interface
+- **Network Partition Simulation**: Test what happens when servers can't talk to each other

 ## How It Works